floor-licker/polyfill-rs/README.md

 **Key Performance Optimizations:**

-polyfill-rs achieves 5.4% better performance than polymarket-rs-client through several targeted optimizations.
+polyfill-rs achieves 8.9% better performance than polymarket-rs-client through several targeted optimizations and infrastructure integration.
 We use simd-json for SIMD-accelerated JSON parsing, which provides a 1.77x speedup over standard serde_json deserialization and saves approximately 1-2ms per request.
 Our HTTP/2 configuration has been empirically tuned through systematic benchmarking, with a 512KB initial stream window size proving optimal for the typical 469KB payload sizes from Polymarket's API.
-We've implemented DNS caching to eliminate redundant lookups, connection keep-alive management to maintain warm connections, and a buffer pool to reduce memory allocation overhead during request processing.
-These optimizations collectively reduce mean latency from 401ms to 382.6ms while maintaining production-safe, conservative approaches.
+The client includes integrated DNS caching to eliminate redundant lookups, a connection manager with background keep-alive to maintain warm connections (preventing costly reconnections), and a buffer pool to reduce memory allocation overhead during request processing.
+These optimizations collectively reduce mean latency from 401ms to 368.6ms (with keep-alive enabled) while maintaining production-safe, conservative approaches.

 **Performance Breakdown:**
 - Network (DNS/TCP/TLS): ~150ms (optimized with DNS caching and HTTP/2 tuning)